Tropical Cyclone Bulletin #8

 • Up to rough seas over the following coastal waters:

-• Up to 3.0 m: The western seaboards of Babuyan Islands
+• Up to 3.5 m: The northern and eastern seaboards of Babuyan Islands

 • Mariners of small seacrafts, including all types of motorbancas, are advised not to venture out to sea under these conditions, especially if inexperienced or operating ill-equipped vessels.